-- 1. Understand how the physical parameters of xylem tracheae and vessels influence Xylella fastidiosa colonization.
-Toward this, we will evaluate colony formation, mucilage production, biofilm development and flow rate during and following colonization - 2.
-Determine whether X. fastidiosa produces acyl-homoserine lactone autoinducer molecules that are involved in regulation of genes associated with ability to cause Pierce's disease.
+- 1. To understand how the physical parameters of xylem tracheae and vessels influence Xylella fastidiosa colonization.
+Toward this, we will evaluate colony formation, mucilage production, biofilm development, and evaluate flow rate during and following colonization.
+Our approach will be to use microfabricated 'artificial' vessels that mimic topologies and chemistries of 'real' in planta vessels. - 2.
+Determine whether X. fastidiosa produces acyl-homoserine lactone autoinducer molecules that are involved in regulation of genes associated with ability to cause Pierce's Disease.